 The Age of Amazon in America

+What is the age of Amazon?
 In the US of A, we take for granted, let me rephrase that, we expect, our hearts desire to be readily available.
 Therefore, we don’t consider what it takes to ship the things we want.
-Because, we open our smartphones, add a product to our shopping cart, and expect it delivered to our doorstep in 24 hours or less.
+We open our smartphones, add a product to our shopping cart, and expect it delivered to our doorstep in 24 hours or less.

 It’s Not Only What We Order Online

 These expectations are not only for what we order.
 We wouldn’t know what to do if our favorite type of apple wasn’t in the local grocers produce department.
 We think we should be able to walk into a pharmacy and pick up our new prescription that our doctor sent.
 And we take all of this and more for granted.
 We expect as much.
 What most of us don’t do is give a thought about what it takes to meet those expectations.
 (Life in America without trucking.)